PICurv 0.1.0

 • scheduler array scripts,

-• aggregated metrics table,
+• aggregated metrics table (auto-collected after jobs complete),

 • optional plots.